Should young people only get 1 dose of the COVID vaccine? - NewsBreak

 “If you look at the numbers, the patients who get myocarditis from the vaccine are about 12 in a million,” said Batra.
 “The other thing to keep in mind is those that do get myocarditis or inflammation from the vaccine, for pretty much all of them, this is a temporary phenomenon that gets better.”

-Batra said he’s seeing something more concerning than myocarditis in his pediatric patients: MISC, or multisystem inflammatory syndrome in children.Homeless woman charged with choking teen outside Queens restaurant: NYPD

 “We are seeing a lot of patients with that in our hospital,” he said.
-“The effects of this, which include myocarditis but are not limited to myocarditis, involves blood vessels that lead to the heart are significantly dilated.
+“The effects of this, which includes myocarditis but are not limited to myocarditis, involves blood vessels that lead to the heart are significantly dilated.
 That is much more dangerous.
-That has a much higher chance of mortality from this condition and long-term consequences for the heart.”
+That has a much higher chance of mortality from this condition and long-term consequences for the heart.”‘Much more dangerous to get COVID’: Ohio doctor urges pregnant women to get vaccinated

 Batra said questions about COVID-19 and the vaccine have become a huge part of his practice.
 “It has even superseded cardiology now.
 Every parent and every child has this question.”